You are listening to the Sean Hannity Radio Show Podcast.

 Oh, the president's nuts.

-Ah, the president has no evidence.
+Oh, the president has no evidence.

-Well, it turns out the president's right, and they just also heard CNN finally admitting, oh, the president was right.
+And there you just also heard CNN finally admitting, oh, the president was right.

-How can they be so wrong so often and anybody have any trust in quote institutions, so-called journalistic institutions.
+How can they be so wrong so often and anybody have any trust in, quote, institutions, so-called journalistic institutions?

 Joe Concha's with the Hill to talk about this meltdown.